-Summary of St Thomas Aquinas, Priest, Doctor of the Church.
-Born near Aquino (Italy) about 1225; died on his way to the Council of Lyons in 1274.
-Educated at Monte Cassino, Naples, Paris, and Cologne, he became a Dominican in 1244.
-Regarded as one of the greatest theologians in the history of the Church.
-Despite ecclesiastical opposition at the time, the substance of his life’s work has endured as an authentic exposition of Christian teaching and carries unique official approval.
-Noted for his modesty, the prayerfulness of his personal life, and the abiding influence of his thought.
+Summary: St Thomas Aquinas, Priest, Doctor of the Church.
+Born near Aquino (Italy) about 1225; Educated at Monte Cassino, Naples, Paris, and Cologne, he became a Dominican in 1244 and died on his way to the Council of Lyons in 1274.
+He is regarded as one of the greatest theologians in the history of the Church.

 Cologne and Paris (1244-59)